Skip to Content

 One half of the dress consists of a full-length piece of fabric covering the lower half, which is fastened at the waist.

-While you’ll see many people dressed in traditional Kerala attire on the street, there are also plenty of locals who dress in casual attire.
+While you’ll see many people dressed in traditional Kerala attire on the street, there are also plenty of locals who dress casually.

-Mostly, this consists of lightweight, modest clothing.
-Women usually wear dresses or skirts which fall below the knee.
-The skirts are usually paired with a blouse.
+Women usually wear dresses or a blouse with skirts which fall below the knee.

 Men typically wear a shirt with jeans or trousers.